udem-dlteam/pnut/artifact.md

 - `pnut-website/`: Accompanying website's source code

 The docker image serves as a self-contained environment to run pnut and this document assumes that the reader is using it.
-However, most of the instructions should work on any system with a C compiler and a POSIX compliant shell.
+However, most instructions should work on any system with a C compiler and a POSIX compliant shell.

 Pnut is also available freely on GitHub <https://github.com/udem-dlteam/pnut>